septag/libdhcore/README.md

 - **waf**: It also can be found in `libdhcore/var/waf` directory
 - **gcc**: Tested on version 4.8

-After successful install of above packages, run this commands, and change `/install/path` to your preferred path on disk (for example: `--prefix=/usr`) :
+After checking for above packages, run these commands, and change `/install/path` to your preferred path on disk (for example: `--prefix=/usr`) :

 ```
 git clone git@github.com:septag/libdhcore.git